SB-shuvo/pf-correction-simulation-in-a-garments-factory/README.md

 Additionally the time by which the money invested on buying capacitors eventually pays off was also calculated.

+Project presentation video can be found in this youtube video: https://youtu.be/3wRPRrqwIYQ

 ## Required add-ons on MATLAB
 Simscape Electrical with Simulink